Triana, Seville: Main streets, museums and landmarks

 Calle Betis, the street which runs along the waterfront, offers a panoramic view of Seville proper, and has many of the city's most popular restaurants, bars and nightclubs.

 Triana traditionally contained a large population of Romani people, who usually lived in corrales, or communal homes.
 A corral is a building organized around a patio with a central fountain, the occupants living in individual rooms that open to the communal patio.
 The stereotypical image of Triana as a haven for gypsies is no longer accurate, as most of the corrales have disappeared during the latter 20th century due to pressure by development interests.
-Those that currently persist are scattered through the neighborhood and strictly protected as a cultural and ethnographic heritage.
+Those that currently persist are scattered through the neighbourhood and strictly protected as a cultural and ethnographic heritage.
 Among them are those located in Alfarería street, numbers 85 and 8-10 (dating from the 19th century and 1913-1914 respectively), in Castilla street at numbers 7 (1907–1910) and 88A (1918), and the house named Corral Herrera in Pagés del Corro Street (from 1909).